caiden20000/gpt_mov/DOCUMENTATION.md

 ### TODO afterwards
 - Convert prompts.json from string arrays to a formatted string for more customizability.
 - Implement video captions

+# File explanations

+### Sequence.py
+- Sequence class, represents a complete video, made up of a list of Segments
+- Segment class, represents a video clip, has version control and content generation.
+- Asynchronous concurrent API call support, which should realistically go into its own file 'cause it's so useful.
+This file can singlehandedly generate a video file if you want it to.
+Go ahead and try it!
+There's a test function at the bottom. :-)

+### database.py
+- Functions to initialize and interface with a local SQLite database.
+Written to match most of the planned API functions and operations.

+### eleven.py
+- Functions to interact with the ElevenLabs API, both synchronous and asynchronous methods are implemented.

+### gpt.py
+- Functions to interact with the OpenAI GPT and DALL-E APIs, both synchronous and asynchronous methods are implemented.

+### server.py
+- Big TODO
+- Will be the running server (or the running TEST server- it's Flask)
+- Handle API calls as well as serve HTML.

+### www/
+- Mockup HTML and CSS for the frontend.
+It's messy in there right now.
+I haven't modified it since before I made the decision to go server-client model (previously I wanted a desktop app).